trustgraph-ai/workbench-ui/docs/tech-specs/TAXONOMY.md

 ### Open Questions

-- Should we support collaborative editing features in the future?
-- Do we need integration with external taxonomy services (e.g., Library of Congress)?
+- Do we need integration with external taxonomy services (e.g., Library of Congress, schema.org)?
+Not needed currently.
 - Should the system support taxonomy versioning and branching?
+No.
 - How should we handle very large taxonomies (1000+ concepts)?
+No explicit support needed at the moment.
 - Do we need offline editing capabilities?
+No.

 ### References